Caryndcarter/Forktastic/README.md

 ## Installation

-please visit [our deployed site](https://forktastic.onrender.com/) to access the application.
-If you want to run the application from your local machine, follow these instructions: please visit [our deployed site](https://forktastic.onrender.com/) to access the application.
+Please visit [our deployed site](https://forktastic.onrender.com/) to access the application.
 If you want to run the application from your local machine, follow these instructions:

-Ensure you have the Node Package Manager and Postgres installed on your machine.
-You will need a JWT Secret Key, a Spoonacular API key, and optionally an OpenAI API key.
+Ensure you have the Node Package Manager and MongoDB installed on your machine.
+You will need a JWT Secret Key, a Spoonacular API key, and an OpenAI API key.

 - [Node.js](https://nodejs.org)
 - [MongoDB installation guide](https://www.mongodb.com/docs/manual/installation/)